dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-7/what-are-schedules.md

 ---
-title: "Lesson 7: What are schedules?"
+title: 'Lesson 7: What are schedules?'
-module: "dagster_essentials"
+module: 'dagster_essentials'
-lesson: "7"
+lesson: '7'
 ---

 # What are schedules?